IDNI/TML/README.md

 that capture PSPACE over finite ordered structures).
 Nothing here is ready yet.

 Materials about PFP and Datalog can be found in any Finite Model Theory (or Descriptive Complexity Theory) book.
+PFP was originally introduced by Abiteboul and Vianu (1989).

 Can find us on ##idni @freenode

 # TML Tutorial (Unfinished Draft)

 We introduce TML (Tau Meta-Language).
-The language is quite similar flavors of Datalog with negation.
+The language is quite similar to flavors of Datalog with negation.
 It is intended to define other languages (hence Meta- Langauage) in a logical fashion.
 Our explanation comes in a top-down manner:
 Globally speaking, a TML program is a loop.
 We first describe the higher level behavior of the loop and then turn to describe what happens in every iteration